Xkpd/Network-Science-Project/README.md

-### this Github consist of all the code and output produced for Network Science Project
+### This folder consist of all the code and output produced for Network Science Project

+Report.pdf is the main analysis and report for this project

 Each question folder corresponds to the ipynb and python files used and the output produced using the code.